tcballard/LocalWrap/INSTALLATION.md

 ## Windows Installation

 ### Option 1: Installer (Recommended)
-1. Download `LocalWrap-Setup-1.0.0.exe` from the releases page
+1. Download `LocalWrap Setup 1.0.0.exe` from the releases page
 2. Run the installer - Windows Defender may show a warning (click "More info" → "Run anyway")
 3. Follow the installation wizard
 4. LocalWrap will be installed to `C:\Users\{username}\AppData\Local\Programs\LocalWrap\`